Why Book Michael Caswell?

 No associate photographers

-A somewhat common practice in this industry is for a studio to accept multiple bookings for a given day and time, and then send other hired photographers to actually shoot the events.
+A somewhat common practice in this industry is for a studio to accept multiple bookings for a given day and time, and then subcontract other photographers to actually shoot the events.
 While there is nothing ethically wrong with this (as long as it is fully and openly disclosed to the couple in advance of signing the contract), and would certainly result in more revenue if I were to adopt this business model, it’s simply not a practice that I would feel comfortable engaging in.
-I take great pride in the images I create and in the high level of personal service I provide to my clients, and would not feel right about sending another photographer (no matter how good I thought they were) to handle the single-most important aspect of the job.
+I take great pride in the images I create and in the high level of personal service I provide to my clients, and would not feel right about making it standard procedure to send another photographer (no matter how good I thought they were) to handle the single-most important aspect of the job.
 In short, if you book Michael Caswell Photography, I will personally be the one who captures your event, period.

 I bring ample backup equipment